Chicken Tagine Recipe with Dates and Honey2013-11-09

 I love Middle Eastern recipes, especially Moroccan recipes like this one because they are full of wonderful flavors without being hot or overly exotic.

 Chicken tagine gets its name from the clay baking dish it is traditionally made in.
 If you can grab yourself a tagine, go for it.
 It will make this recipe even more special.
-Check out the tagine below at Overstock.
-They have lots of options at a reasonable price.

 If you like this recipe, I’d love you to Pin it to Pinterest, Tweet about it, Like it on Facebook and leave a comment below.